-Budgeted cost: £30,000
+Budgeted cost: £28,000

 Activity Evidence that supports this approach Challenge number(s) addressed Family Support - Employment of PSA to work with families in need and to monitor and promote good attendance Parents play a crucial role in supporting their children's learning, and levels of parental engagement are consistently associated with better academic outcomes.
-Evidence suggests that effective parental engagement can lead to learning gains of +3 months over the course of a year Offering more structured, evidence-based programmes can help to develop positive behaviour and consistency where needs area greater.
-(Education Endowment Foundation Working with Parents to Support Children's Learning Guidance) 2,3,6,7 THRIVE Approach - purchase online THRIVE resource package to support pupil wellbeing and 'Social and Emotional Skills' are essential for children's development, support effective learning, and are linked to positive outcomes in later life.
-When carefully implemented, social and 2,3,6 social and emotional development THRIVE Approach - develop an additional break out THRIVE space for 1:1 and small group work Counselling Service / SEMH Support - fund a school counsellor to work in school for one morning each week to support some of the most vulnerable pupils emotional learning can increase positive pupil behaviour, mental health and well- being, and academic performance.
+Evidence suggests that effective parental engagement can lead to learning gains of +3 months over the course 2,3,6,7 of a year Offering more structured, evidence-based programmes can help to develop positive behaviour and consistency where needs area greater.
+(Education Endowment Foundation Working with Parents to Support Children's Learning Guidance) THRIVE Approach - purchase online THRIVE resource package to support pupil wellbeing and social and emotional development 'Social and Emotional Skills' are essential for children's development, support effective learning, and are linked to positive outcomes in later life.
+When carefully implemented, social and emotional learning can increase positive pupil behaviour, mental health and well-being, and academic performance.
 It is especially important for children from disadvantaged backgrounds, and other vulnerable groups, who on average have weaker social and emotional skills than their peers.
 (Education Endowment Foundation - Social and Emotional Learning Guidance) Self-regulated learners are aware of their strengths and weaknesses, and can motivate themselves to engage in, and improve, their learning.
 Developing pupil's metacognitive knowledge of how they learn - their knowledge of themselves as a learner, of strategies, and of tasks - is an effective way of improving pupil outcomes.
-(Education Endowment Foundation - Metacognition and Self-Regulated 2,3,6 Enrichment of opportunities beyond Learning Guidance) 2,5,6 the normal school curriculum - subsidise extra-curricular activities to ensure that disadvantaged pupils are able to access the opportunities Subsidise Visits for disadvantaged pupils to ensure that access for all pupils 2,5,6 Enhance the school environment - purchase additional outdoor equipment / activities to support structured, safe and engaging outdoor time and improving behaviour, motivation and engagement 6
+(Education Endowment Foundation - Metacognition and Self-Regulated Learning Guidance) 2,3,6 THRIVE Approach - develop an additional break out THRIVE space for 1:1 and small group work (nurture group space) 2,3,6 Counselling Service / SEMH Support - fund a school counsellor to work in school for one morning each week to support some of the most vulnerable pupils 6 Enrichment of opportunities beyond the normal school curriculum - subsidise extra-curricular activities to ensure that disadvantaged pupils are able to access the opportunities 2,5,6 Subsidise Visits for disadvantaged pupils 2,5,6 to ensure that access for all pupils Enhance the school environment - purchase additional outdoor equipment / activities to support structured, safe and engaging outdoor time and improving behaviour, motivation and engagement 6

-Total budgeted cost: £77,635
+Total budgeted cost: £81,000